LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 Coding Conventions and Rules
 ============================

+These rules should be followed for all new code.
+Unfortunately, old code might not adhere to all of these rules.

 #.
 Do not use language features that are not compatible with C99, C++14,
    and MSVC v1900+ (Visual Studio 2015).
 Examples of such features include variable-length arrays.
 Exceptions are allowed when interfacing with a